 A pilot of this study took place in 2009.
 The full-scale study began in summer 2009 and data collection for the first wave closed at the end of 2010.
 The study group will be sent additional questionnaires over a period of 10 years.

-More than 22,000 Veterans participated in the pilot study and the first wave of the full-scale study.
-Researchers are currently analyzing data from the first wave of the study and plan to share their findings in future publications.
+More than 20,500 Veterans participated in the first wave of the full-scale study.
+Researchers are currently analyzing data and presenting findings in publications.
+Below is a list of completed publications.

 Researchers plan to recontact Veterans in 2014 to begin the second wave of this study.
 Over time, this study will help us to learn even more about the health of recent Veterans.